Extensive IDE Compatibility

 “My students have been using CodeTogether this semester to help work at a distance.
 They have uniformly and overwhelmingly enjoyed the experience.
 Many of them have Eclipse experience, and have reported being able to do significantly more together using your product than with Eclipse alone.“

 Download our Cloud-SaaS version for free.
 Quick setup.
 No credit card required.

 It’s damn great

 CodeTogether Teams delivers a superior user experience.
 Start your team and everyone enjoys direct join—no need to send invite URLs each time you start a session.
 The CodeTogether view becomes command central with an overview of all teams and remote sessions, and lets team members quickly add/join teams and sessions, as well as invite others to host or join sessions.
 Add an extra level of security by only allowing team members to join a session, or if you invite non-team members, you can prohibit them from driving or editing files.

 CodeTogether is designed to keep your code safe and secure by keeping the full source code on the host system and only relaying necessary information using end-to-end encryption.
 When you start a CodeTogether session, a unique key is generated for the session.
 This key is used for AES-GCM encryption at the host and all participants.
 Our servers never receive this key.
-The Edge backend server has the responsibility of routing requests between edge clients, using SSL/SHA256 encryption.
+The Edge backend server has the responsibility of routing requests between edge clients, using TLS 1.2/SHA256 encryption.

 Keep source behind the firewall